 Key Differences Between Whole Life and Term Life Insurance

-The following points are noteworthy, so far as the difference between whole life and term life insurance:
+The points stated below will explain the difference between whole life and term life insurance:

 - Whole life insurance is a type of protection plan, wherein insurance of life of the party is provided by insurer for an unspecified period.
 On the other hand, term life insurance is a pure protection insurance, wherein insurer provides pure risk cover.
 In this plan, the policy amount is payable, in the event of the demise of the policyholder, during the term of the policy.
 It is for a fixed term only and so if the insured survives the full term, nothing is paid.

 - When it comes to premiums, in whole life insurance, the insured party has to pay a higher amount of premium over an agreed period.
 In contrast, in term life insurance, the insured party has to pay a lower amount of premium over an agreed period.